wearefrank/ladybug/README.md

 WeAreFrank! has two automatic tests for Ladybug.
 First, our on-premise servers run a Jenkins test.
 This test checks the build of the ibis-ladybug project, in particular the master branch.
 Second, there is a GitHub actions test that lives in the ladybug-frontend project.
 This test does integration tests that exercise the Ladybug front-end.
 It has been implemented using [Cypress](https://www.cypress.io/).
 The test checks out ladybug-frontend, ibis-ladybug, the Frank!Runner and ibis-ladybug-test-webapp.
 Using these checkout directories, Ladybug can be started using the Frank!Runner and its script `specials/ibis-ladybug/restart.sh`, see [How to change and test Ladybug](#how-to-change-and-test-ladybug).

 The Cypress test is used in two ways.
 First, it can be triggered if ibis-ladybug is updated.
 Project ibis-ladybug has a GitHub action that triggers the Cypress test of the front-end.
-This can happens because the Cypress test can be triggered by a `workflow_dispatch` event, see [test script](.github/workflows/start-frontend-test.yml).
+This can happen because the Cypress test can be triggered by a `workflow_dispatch` event, see [test script](.github/workflows/start-frontend-test.yml).
 In this scenario, the following four inputs are provided:

 * frontendCommitToCheckout: ladybug-frontend commit to checkout, typically a reference to a tag.
 * backendCommitToCheckout: ibis-ladybug commit to checkout, typically a branch name.
 * useRealFrontend: `true`, because we do not want to use the checkout of ladybug-frontend, but the WebJar contained in ibis-ladybug.
 * mergeMasterToBranch: `true`, for the backend directs the test to merge the master into the checkout.
 This way, a pull request of the backend is emulated.

 This scenario does not work on forks of the ibis-ladybug project.
 A fork does not have rights to trigger tests within the `ibissource/ladybug-frontend` project.
-A commit on `ibissource/ibis-ladybug` triggers the front-end test if the ibis-ladybug `pom.xml` or the ibis-ladybug test script is updated.
+A commit on `ibissource/ibis-ladybug` triggers the front-end test.
 GitHub will not show the success or failure of the front-end test.
 Please browse to https://github.com/ibissource/ladybug-frontend and go to "Actions".
 Check the latest test run there.

 The second use of the Cypress test is testing the front-end.
 The Cypress test is triggered by every commit and every pull request update of the ladybug-frontend project.
 The input arguments are not set, causing the new commit (or merge commit for a PR) to be checked out for ladybug-frontend.
 For ibis-ladybug the master is checked out.
 Input `useRealFrontend` is undefined, which is equivalent to `false`.
 This means that the front-end comes from the checkout of ladybug-frontend; the WebJar inside ibis-ladybug is ignored.
 Finally, `mergeMasterToBranch` is undefined (`false`).
 This scenario also works on forks of `ladybug-frontend`.